-City of Coweta is well on its way to fixing past water quality issues in the long term, its city manager told 2 News on March 18.
+City of Coweta is on its way to fixing past water quality issues in the long term, its city manager told 2 News on March 18.

 "The biggest (improvement project) that's going on right now is our Skyview water tower, which is our main water source," City Manager Julie Casteen said.

-WATCH: Coweta official: Water tower work to improve quality well ahead of schedule
+WATCH: Coweta official: Water tower work to improve quality well ahead of schedule:

 - Related>>> 'We're not going to quit': Copan mayor promises more improvements after boil order lifted